CyrilNb/PimpMyTrip/README.md

 # PimpMyTrip

-[University Project] PimpMyTrip is a native Android application for travelers, walkers and nature lover.
+PimpMyTrip is a native Android application for travelers, walkers and nature lover.
 It's an offroad assistant to plan and manage your trips with realtime location update.

 # Stack
 - Android API 24
 - Java 8
 - Firebase (Authentication and NoSQL database)
 - Material design
 - Google Maps

+# Branch

+Warning: as this project is currently under development, you might check the most up-to-date source code in the "develop" branch.

 # Screenshots